 Frequently Asked Questions – Answered…

 Who really pays the Buyer’s Agent commission?
 Typically the Buyer’s Agent is paid the commission offered by the Seller or the Seller’s Agent in Realtors’ MLS system.
 Since the Seller agrees to the amount being offered in the Multiple Listing Service, they are well aware of the cost involved and can certainly adjust the price they are asking when they sign the listing agreement.
 Since the commission is included in the price the buyer pays for their property, it can be said that the buyer is indirectly paying the commission offered to the Realtor MLS system.
+Some Buyer Agents say there service are free, which is not accurate and the US Dept. of Justice is enforcing total transparency on this.

 What is a Real Estate Rebate or Home Buyer Rebate?
 Also known as an “Agent Commission Split” a rebate can be considered a business strategy and a generous act by a Buyer’s Broker to share a portion of the commission with their Buyer Client.
 A Buyer Broker’s or Buyer’s Agent who provides a real estate rebate typically does so to reward the Buyer for the time the save them by doing some of their own “homework” such as online real estate research and property searching.
 A rebate is typically shown as a credit to the buyer at closing so that the buyer needs to bring a lot less money to the closing table.